 To get started with the Client Portal, you'll want to begin by adding your first job to the portal.

-To do so, there are two primary options.
+To do so, there are three primary options.
 The first of which is within a job dashboard.
 You'll notice a "Not on Client Portal" dialogue.
 Additionally, from the job's home page, you'll notice a grayed out "Client Portal" icon in the top right of your screen.
+Lastly, if you navigate to the Client Portal the job is for, you can add from here as well.

 Selecting either will prompt the following text so you may "Add to Client Portal."